MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 > [!NOTE]
    > * The **administrator** and **contributor** roles are highly privledged and **should only be given to users that belong to the *Org/Root* business unit**.

-Data that are associated with a customer profile, e.g., activities, customer measures, intelligence output, and enrichments inherit the business unit ownership from the associated profile.

-### Segments and business measures

-## Customer Insights and Dataverse
-Customer Insights is an integrated part of the Microsoft Dynamics ecosystem, which means that it leverages the rich and [expressive security model that is built into Dataverse](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds).
-Access to data in Dataverse is determined by the intersection of the Dataverse role(s) the user has, the teams they belong to, and the ownership of the data in question.
-In the following, these concepts are described in the Customer Insights context.

-### Assignment of ownership
-Every piece of data that is stored in Dataverse has an owner, which is critical to how access to this data is governed.
-Both customer profiles, segments, and measures have ownership information attached to them as detailed below.

-#### Ownership of customer profiles
 Ownership of the customer profiles is determined based on mappings that are configured in the Unify step:

 1. Go to **Data** > **Unify** > **Business units**